 The academic calendar determines the pace of instruction and intensity of work.
 No time definitions exist for the names of academic terms.
 Check out a college’s calendar and determine how long a term lasts.
 In general, semesters last 15 weeks (2 semesters per year) and quarters are 11 weeks (4 quarters per year with the summer quarter being optional).
 For example, in a semester system, calculus 1, 2, and 3 would take 3 semesters or 1.5 years to cover the material.
 In a quarter system, calculus 1, 2, and 3, would be covered from September through June – a much faster pace.

 Many colleges with semester terms add a month-long term to the academic calendar.
-This allows flexibility for students in technical majors where courses occur in series – missing Engineering 102 after taking Engineering 101 could mean having to wait another year before Engineering 102 is offered again.
-During month-long academic terms, students may study abroad, take a course, work, or stay at home. .
+This allows flexibility for students, especially in technical majors where courses occur in series – missing Engineering 102 after taking Engineering 101 could mean having to wait another year before Engineering 102 is offered again.
+During month-long academic terms, students may study abroad, take a course, work, or stay at home.

 A college’s graduation rate can be reported for 4 years, 6 years, or longer.
 Students may extend their time to graduation by taking a leave of absence with the college’s consent, or participating in a “co-op” – which is a semester or year earning money and getting real work experience in the area of their majors.
-(Co-ops and internships are often entry-level positions in the work world.
+(Co-ops are often entry-level positions in the work world.
 Tuition during co-ops is minimal or nonexistent.
-Colleges monitor how students are treated during their co-ops.
-Internships can be part-time during the academic year or full-time during the summer.)
+Colleges monitor how students are treated during their co-ops.)
 When the co-op ends, the student returns to college.
 Thus, a low 4-year graduation rate compared to a much higher 6-year graduation rate may hint at the existence of co-ops.

-In general, I like to begin with students at least by the beginning of the second semester of the sophomore year to set up the junior year – courses, testing schedules, and summer activities.
-Working with students earlier in their high school years can reduce time stress; spreading out decisions over a longer period of time allows exploration of academic options that support their interests.
+In most cases, I spend half my time identifying a student’s interests and college options before beginning the other half coaching application work.
+I like to begin with students at least by the beginning of the second semester of the sophomore year to set up the junior year – courses, testing schedules, and summer activities.
+Working with students earlier in their high school years can reduce time stress as students explore academic options, reflect on their experiences, and investigate further opportunities.

 While some students can finish applications in a few days and be admitted to top-ranked universities, 4-6 weeks is the typical amount of time for a student to gather information, organize it, write essays, and complete the application for a holistic evaluation.
 Because of time stress, CollegesGPS does not accept as clients students (and parents) who begin the college application process in the senior year.